bao-project/bao-docs/source/development/contributing.rst

     * re-request a review from **reviewers'** after you have addressed all their concerns and modification requests;
     * if the **reviewers** are taking too long, try contacting the :term:`PR` assignee.

+.. _split_prs:

+Splitting Large PRs
+###################

+Code reviews are typically a difficult and time-consuming process.
+To facilitate the reviewer's work, contributors should try to split their PRs into smaller ones if they feel that the PR introduces a large set of modifications.
+Nevertheless, the PR assignee decides if the PR is too large and may request splitting it.

+To split your large PR, a contributor should follow this process:

+* create a topic branch from the ``main`` branch and call it ``wip/<feat_name>``.
+The branch should be protected (:ref:`branch protection rules<branch_protection>`).
+The ``<feat_name>`` should be a short description of the feature, subsystem, or functionality being developed.
+External contributors should ask maintainers to create this branch for them, whom will become responsible for managing the ``wip`` branch and synchronizing with the external contributor;
+* this ``wip/<feat_name>`` should be the base branch of the overall feature to be submitted.
+For example, it can be a skeleton PR that only contains the infrastructure of the new functionality;
+* submit this base branch as a draft PR and mention on the PR description that it is the base branch for a big feature that will be submitted in multiple PRs;
+* continue to introduce the remaining components of the feature one PR at a time, ensuring that each PR is as self-contained as possible.
+* when each sub-feature PR is accepted and merged into the ``wip/<feat_name>`` branch and the feature is complete, the assignee is responsible to merge the ``wip/<feat_name>`` branch into ``main``.

 .. _chain_prs: